melezhik/swat/README2.md

 set `swat_debug` environment variable to 1

-## Running a subset of tests

-It is possible to run a subset of swat test setting a `test_file` variable:

-`test_file`={unix file path} .
-Test\_file path might be relative or absolute unix file path, internally swat just try to find all proper files using a trivial `unix find`
-construction:

-    find $test_file -name  -type f -name get.txt -o -name post.txt -o -name put.txt

 ## Prove settings

 Swat utilize [prove utility](http://search.cpan.org/perldoc?prove) to run tests, so all the swat options _are passed as is to prove utility_.